jsohlendorff/continuous_time_LTMLE/article.typ

 // $treat(2) = 1$, $covariate(2) = 2$, $event(2) = 1.5$, and $status(2) = y$,
 // and $event(3) = oo$, $status(3) = Ø$, so $K(t) = 2$ for that individual.
 // Another person might have $status(1) = d$ and so $K(t) = 0$ for that individual.
-As a concrete example, we refer to Table @fig:longitudinaldatalong, which provides the long format of a hypothetical longitudinal dataset with time-varying covariates and treatment registered at irregular time points, and its conversion to wide format in Table @fig:longitudinaldatawide.
+As a concrete example, we refer to @fig:longitudinaldatalong, which provides the long format of a hypothetical longitudinal dataset with time-varying covariates and treatment registered at irregular time points, and its conversion to wide format in @fig:longitudinaldatawide.

 #show table.cell.where(y: 0): strong
 #set table(